 The primary mission of NFIUs is to foster collaboration between national forces and the NATO High Readiness Forces in times of military-political crises.
 Specifically, these small units provide broad planning support to facilitate the rapid deployment of Allied forces to the Eastern part of the Alliance and support collective defence planning.
 They also work with host nations to identify logistical networks, transportation routes and supporting infrastructure.

-As with all NATO deployments, the staff working at the NFIUs will be paid by their respective nations.
+Each unit is manned by approximately 40 staff members, national as well as multinational NATO personnel, both on a rotational basis.
+As with all NATO assignments, the staff working at the NFIUs are paid by their respective nations.
 Construction and maintenance costs for the buildings are covered by the host nations.
-Part of the costs are covered through common funding which is paid for by all 28 Allies.
-This includes, for instance, the provision of collectively owned equipment such as computers and communication links.
+The NFIUs' expenses are partly covered through common funding by all 31 NATO Allies.
+This includes, for instance, the provision of collectively owned equipment such as computers and communication devices.